 There will be no requirement for a connection to existing gas infrastructure during the Construction Phase of the Proposed Scheme.
-Therefore, it is predicted that there will be no significant impact associated with gas demand during the Construction Phase.
+Therefore, there will be no potential significant impact associated with gas demand during the Construction Phase.

-A number of interfaces between the existing gas infrastructure and the Proposed Scheme have been identified, some of which will require diversion of the infrastructure as outlined in Table 19.8 and shown in GNI Asset Alterations Drawings (BCIDB-JAC-UTL_UG-0007_XX_00-DR-CU-9001) in Volume 3 of this EIAR.
-As a result of these diversions there may be temporary local interruptions to gas provision during works on that infrastructure.
+A number of interfaces between existing gas infrastructure and the Proposed Scheme have been identified, some of which will require diversion of the infrastructure, as outlined in Table 19.8 and shown in the Gas Networks Ireland Asset Alterations Drawings (BCIDD-ROT-UTL\UG-0304\XX\00-DR-CU-9001).
+As a result of these diversions, there may be temporary local interruptions to gas provision during works on that infrastructure.